tonybentley/enc-charts-mcp/README.md

 **"Failed to parse S-57 chart data"**
 - Verify GDAL is properly installed: `python3 -c "from osgeo import ogr"`
-- Check that Python subprocess can be spawned
+- Check that Python 3 is in your PATH (the server specifically uses `python3`)
 - Some charts may require newer GDAL versions
+- Run `npm run gdal:validate` to check your installation

 ### Claude Desktop Issues